To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Theory: Invariant Regression under Data Asymmetry

 \subsection{The over-parameterized regime}

 We next consider $d>n$, taking the regime $n,d\to\infty$ and $d/n \to \gamma > 1$ to get deterministic estimates of the risk (assuming $\Sigma$ has bounded spectrum).
-Using random matrix theory \citep{atanasov2024scalingrenormalizationhighdimensionalregression, bach2024}, we characterize the asymptotic risk for test symmetrization and data augmentation (\Cref{app:deterministic-equivalence}).\footnote{This involves a version of the ``two-point'' deterministic equivalence studied by \citet{atanasov2024riskcrossvalidationridge}, of which we provide a different proof.} As a first consequence, we show \emph{data augmentation leads to a blow-up in risk even when $p_x$ is perfectly symmetric}, at the interpolation threshold $d_0 / n\to\gamma_0 =1$, where effective dimension equals sample size (see \citet{hastie2022} for the classical case $\gamma\to1$). \begin{theorem} For identity covariance $\Sigma=I$, in the $\lambda\to0$ limit we have asymptotic risk $R(\hat{\beta}_\invar)=(1-\gamma_0\inv)+\sigma^2(\gamma_0\inv/(1-\gamma_0\inv))$, which explodes as $\gamma_0\to1$. \end{theorem}
+It is known that as $\gamma\to 1$, the test risk of the usual ridgeless estimator $\hat{\beta}$ diverges. \citep{hastie2022}.
+Similarly, one may easily show that \emph{data augmentation can lead to a divergence in risk even when $p_x$ is perfectly symmetric}.
+Namely, at the interpolation threshold $d_0 / n\to\gamma_0 =1$, effective dimension (consisting of invariant features) equals sample size.